msy011015/Web-App-Development-Project-/README.md

 **1. Project Overview**

  This project develops a web application that leverages the Mapbox and MBTA APIs to determine the latitude and longitude of a user-specified location and identify the three nearest MBTA stops, along with their wheelchair accessibility status.
 Additionally, the application provides a predictive model for the next train departure time and how long it will be before the train leaves.
 Flask was utilized to create a user-friendly website that prompts the user for the desired location, and presents the 3 nearest MBTA stop information on a separate page, while also informing the user if no relevant MBTA stops were found.
+To enhance the user's experience, we have beautified the page with CSS by utilizing various colors, fonts, etc.

 **2. Reflection** (~3 paragraphs + screenshots)